awslabs/aws-mysql-jdbc/README.md

 }
 ```
 ### Using the AWS JDBC Driver for MySQL
-As a drop-in replacement, usage of the AWS JDBC Driver for MySQL, is identical to the [MySQL-Connector-J JDBC driver](https://github.com/mysql/mysql-connector-j).
+As a drop-in compatible, usage of the AWS JDBC Driver for MySQL, is identical to the [MySQL-Connector-J JDBC driver](https://github.com/mysql/mysql-connector-j).
 The sections below highlight usage specific to failover.

 #### Connection URL Descriptions